Alex Pietrangelo

-Alexander Pietrangelo (born January 18, 1990) is a Canadian professional ice hockey defenceman and alternate captain currently under contract with the Vegas Golden Knights of the National Hockey League (NHL).
+Alexander Pietrangelo (born January 18, 1990) is a Canadian professional ice hockey player who is a defenceman and alternate captain for the Vegas Golden Knights of the National Hockey League (NHL).
 He previously played for the St. Louis Blues for parts of twelve seasons, captaining the Blues for his final four seasons with the franchise.
 Nicknamed "Petro", as a junior, he played with the Niagara IceDogs and Barrie Colts of the Ontario Hockey League (OHL).
-Pietrangelo is a two-time Stanley Cup champion, winning with the St. Louis Blues in 2019 and the Vegas Golden Knights in 2023.
+Pietrangelo is a two-time Stanley Cup champion, winning with the Blues in 2019 and the Golden Knights in 2023.

 Pietrangelo has competed with Team Canada at the junior and senior level, winning a gold medal win with Canada's under-20 team at the 2009 World Junior Championships.
 Individually, he was named Best Defenceman at the 2010 World Junior Championship and 2011 Men's World Championship.
 Pietrangelo was named to the 2014 Canadian Olympic hockey team and won a gold medal at the 2014 Winter Olympics.